louismeeckers/blockchain-analysis/README.md

 Input the `start` and `end` heights selected above into the second cell of the notebook and run all.

 ## Times of interest
-We studied the range from `480000` to `540000` for the first bitcoin hype and included this data for demonstration purposes.
+We studied the range from `480000` to `540000` for the first bitcoin hype late 2017 and included this data for demonstration purposes.

-We also recommend looking at the range from `630000` to `705000` for the effect of the chinese ban, this data is also included.
+We also studied and included the range from `630000` to `705000` for the effect of the chinese ban early 2020.

 ## Saved figures
-The figures used in the report are all saved in `figures` folder.
+The figures used in the report are all saved in the `figures` folder.